I learned about the basic electronic components by going to the library and reading books.

 Sometimes they’re wound around a metal core of some sort.

-They are often used in filters.
+They are often used to make radio oscillators, more efficient power supplies, and filters.

 Find the integrated circuit symbol in the schematic symbols overview.